 Tice BCG Live (for intravesical use)

-Generic Name: BCG (bee cee jee)
+Generic name: BCG intravesical (bee cee jee)

 BCG (Bacillus Calmette and Guérin) is a freeze-dried product made from bacteria.
 BCG increases certain white blood cells that destroy invading tumor cells in the bladder.